 One of the leading causes of perioral dermatitis is withdrawal from topical steroids.
-Dermatologists prescribe steroid creams and lotions for various conditions, and when patients try to stop using them, they find that their skin responds by bursting into an angry rash.
+Dermatologists prescribe steroid creams and lotions for various conditions, and when patients try to stop using them, they find that their skin responds by bursting into this angry rash.
 Fortunately, many dermatologists are becoming aware of this and decreasing their liberal use of topical steroids.

 The other main causes of perioral dermatitis, which often occur in combination, are these:

-- Fluoride in toothpaste triggers perioral dermatitis
+- Fluoride in toothpaste triggers and exacerbates perioral dermatitis

 - Hormonal fluctuations often trigger perioral dermatitis